xiangchen99/PJP_EDF_Code/README.md

 1. pip install pyserial, serial, tkinter

 2. Connect the Arduino and run the arduino code first
-3. In the python code, change the COM3 into what port it is actually connected to (use the port detector script to find the port you want in the terminal) \n
+3. In the python code, change the COM3 into what port it is actually connected to (use the port detector script to find the port you want in the terminal) \
      Note: On macs it could be /dev/cu.usbmodem1101 but on windows it might be COM#
 5. Run the python code